ASR-K2-WrUT/nn_asr/README.md

 Defining acoustic contex of a frame makes it possible to improve accuracy of phone recognition.
 The dataset extraction procedure combines several features from frames adjacent to the central one and creates compound feature vector of a frame.
 In this way acoustic context of a frame can be taken into account wher recognizing a phone, the frame belongs to.
 The width of the context is defined by the number of frames on the single side (left or right) of the central frame - let us call it context radius.
 Typically the context radius used in ASR is between 1 to 10.

+The Python readable data sets are prepared from raw recorded audio samples commplemented with its ortographic annotation.
+The datasets are stored as saved numpy arrays, so it can be read and used in any code written in Python.